austin-lai/Remove_MP3Tag_with_Python/README.md

     # Define the list of keywords to exclude from search results
     not_keywords = ["deezer", "open.spotify", "lame", "discogs", "GENIE", "pmedia_music", "music.apple", "bandcamp", "beatsource", "YOUNG-LUV.COM", "amazon", "beatport", "junodownload", "WWW.APPLE.COM"]  # List of excluded keywords

+    # Call the update_script function and unpack its return values
+    directory, keywords, not_keywords = update_script(directory, keywords, not_keywords)

     # Process the directory for audio files
     process_directory(directory, keywords, not_keywords)  # Call the main function to process the directory